Kubernetes the not so hard way with Ansible - Harden the instances - (K8s v1.20)

 --- - hosts: k8s:children roles: - role: githubixx.harden-linux tags: role-harden-linux

-In our example we’re specifying that Ansible should apply the role
+The example specifies that Ansible should apply the role

-githubixx.harden-linux to all our Kubernetes hosts (you really what to harden all the Kubernetes hosts ;-) ).
-Regarding the syntax I used above: Later when we have not only one role but a few more or during testing it is sometimes very handy to apply only one role at a time.
+Regarding the syntax I used above: Later when there is not only one role but a few more or during testing it’s sometimes very handy to apply only one role at a time.
 That’s possible with the syntax above because if you only want apply the harden-linux role you can run

 ansible-playbook --tags=role-harden-linux k8s.yml

 harden-linux role on the specified hosts.

 Additional Ansible hint: Sometimes you only want to apply a role to one specific host e.g. because you only want to test it there before rolling it out on all hosts.
 Another case could be that you want to upgrade node by node.
 That’s possible with e.g.

 ansible-playbook --tags=role-harden-linux --limit=controller01.i.domain.tld k8s.yml